philiplb/CRUDlex/docs/3_datastructures.md

         title:
             type: text
             label: Title
+        pages:
+            type: int
+            label: Title
 ```

 Note that the yml keys "name", "author" and "title" directly name the database
 column names.
 Each one has a type and a label here.
 The type defines the
 database type and the label is used in various places to display the field.
+In
+this example, only simple string types are used and an integer for the book
+pages.

 Beside this fields, the CRUDlex MySQL implementation assumes that you have some
 more fields per table: